somebox/jira-tracker-for-trello/README.md

 * `track SYS-1536` : JIRAbot will begin tracking updates to this ticket on the given Trello card.

 * `untrack JIRA: SYS-1536` : JIRAbot will stop tracking updates.
+You can also remove the bot from the card.

 * `import JIRA: SYS-1536` : JIRAbot will import the description and all comments into the Trello card.
 After that, the JIRA ticket will be tracked.